choreonoid/choreonoid-doc/en/basics/sceneview.rst

 * Rotation: Always rotates centered on the viewpoint, regardless of mouse cursor position
 * Translation: Moves in the direction the mouse is dragged

-Such "First-Person Viewpoint Change Mode" is useful in situations such as entering inside buildings and exploring the interior.
+Such "First-Person Viewpoint Control Mode" is useful in situations such as entering inside buildings and exploring the interior.

 .. _basics_sceneview_change_camera: